rlsnider/love-finances/readme.md

 Each page will offer all crud operations and Nav bar.

 If I have time, I will add a budget report.
 Yearly report by month that shows a budgeted amount and an actual amount logging the differences in each category.

+Instructor Approved.

+#Progress
+##Routes
+Set up first route to transactions on server and it didn't pass through Postman.
+Checking the url. you have to have the full name in the url for postman, can't just have localhost:5000, has to be localhost:5000/api/transactions.
+All 4 CRUD ops in transactionRoutes get status 200, do a commit.